leahcrowe-DMF/Acoustic_data_processing/README.md

           r = right whale
           s = sei whale
           ? = unsure what it is, but seems biotic
    - dolphins: opportunistic if you happen to notice them while validating a call.
 Leave blank otherwise.
+Can put both (i.e. "we")

           w = whistles
           e = echolocation